nsrCodes/Short-Search/ReadMe.md

 ## Short Search

 Simple chrome extension to define aliases to certain links.
-Just use the the extension popup to create aliases (or _cmd_s as they are in the extension) and use the keyword **ss** to trigger the extension in the search bar
+Just use the the extension popup to create aliases (or _cmds_ as they are in the extension) and use the keyword **ss** to trigger the extension in the search bar

 > I just got overwhelmed with the number of bookmarks that I had and it came to a point where I felt navigating to the actual site would be simpler.
 Hence made this tool to help with my troubles